multiplehats/jaydens-stack/README.md

     ```
 Voila!
 You now have a local running instance of Jayden's Stack!

+## Adding shadcn components

+Adding new components is pretty simple, you can either manually over components to the `packages/ui` directory.
+Or, `cd` into `apps/web` and run the shadcn CLI command, e.g. `npx shadcn-svelte add accordion`.
+This will put the new component in the `packages/ui` directory.

+Don't forget to update imports ✌️

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 See our [Contributing Guide](CONTRIBUTING.md) for more details.